Hybrid symmetry class topological insulators: Introduction

-The construction of HSCTIs is showcased here from its simplest possible incarnation in three dimensions, stemming from the hybridization between a two-dimensional (2D) $xy$ planar quantum spin Hall insulator (QSHI) and a one-dimensional (1D) $z$-directional Su-Schrieffer-Heeger insulator (SSHI).
-The top and the bottom surfaces of the resulting three-dimensional (3D) HSCTI then support 1D edge states of opposite chiralities, producing integer quantized Hall conductivity (in units of $e^2/h$) of opposite signs on these two surfaces.
-Thus, a 3D HSCTI is distinct from the presently known strong $Z_2$ and higher-order TIs respectively supporting gapless surface states on six faces of a cube (first-order)~\cite{modelHamiltTI:3D} and $z$-directional hinge modes along with $xy$ surface states (second-order)~\cite{HOTI1} or eight corner modes (third-order)~\cite{HOTI2, HOTI3, supplementary}.
+The construction of HSCTIs is showcased here from its simplest possible incarnation in three dimensions, stemming from the hybridization between a two-dimensional (2D) class AII $xy$ planar quantum spin Hall insulator (QSHI) and a one-dimensional (1D) class BDI $z$-directional Su-Schrieffer-Heeger insulator (SSHI).
+The top and the bottom surfaces of the resulting three-dimensional (3D) HSCTI, belonging to class A, then support 1D edge states of opposite chiralities, producing integer quantized Hall conductivity (in units of $e^2/h$) of opposite signs on these two surfaces.
+Thus, a 3D HSCTI differs from the presently known strong $Z_2$ and higher-order TIs, respectively supporting gapless surface states on six faces of a cube (first-order)~\cite{modelHamiltTI:3D} and $z$-directional hinge modes along with $xy$ surface states (second-order)~\cite{HOTI1} or eight corner modes (third-order)~\cite{HOTI2, HOTI3}.
 See Fig.~\ref{fig:fig1}.
-It is also distinct from 3D axion insulators~\cite{axion1, axion2, axion3}, displaying a non-quantized surface Hall conductivity.
+It is also distinct from 3D axion insulators~\cite{axion1, axion2, axion3, axion4}, displaying either half-quantized or non-quantized surface Hall conductivity.
+As such surface Hall conductivity due to a non-trivial axion angle $\theta_{\rm ax}$, given by $\sigma^{\rm axion}_{\rm surface}=\theta_{\rm ax}/(2\pi)$ (modulo $2\pi$) in units of $e^2/h$, can only be either half-quantized (for $\theta_{\rm ax}=\pi$) or non-quantized (for arbitrary $\theta_{\rm ax} \neq \pi$) or trivial (for $\theta_{\rm ax}=0$), but not integer quantized which is the case for HSCTI.
+Therefore, the quantized surface Hall conductivity of HSCTI cannot be attributed to an axion angle.
+The HSCTI, yielding surface Chern insulators of opposite Chern numbers on the top and bottom surfaces only, should also be contrasted with recently proposed `Embedded topological insulators', in which layers of Chern insulators get embedded between the slabs of trivial insulators in the bulk of a 3D system~\cite{hughes:embeddedTI}.